 First stop was Platform 9 ¾, the Harry Potter Shop at Kings Cross station, just a short walk from our hotel.

 The Harry Potter shop, located at the public area of the station, attracts legions of fans who queue up for a chance to have their picture taken with the half-disappearing trolley.
-The photo can then be purchased from inside the shop.
+A professional-taken photo can then be purchased from inside the shop.

 Even without posing for a picture, we had fun browsing through the shelves of Harry Potter merch.
 It also left us contemplating whether we needed a personalised luggage trunk and acceptance letter to Hogwarts.